+Date:

-Date: voluntary participation in Birdvil nor Code and agree to adhere to these rules as a condition for my the ISD extracurricular activities.
-I understand that failure to do so res related to my extracurricular participation.
-STUDENT NAME: STUDENT SIGNATURE: participation in Birdville ISD ex onor Code and understand requirements for my child's voluntary stracurricular activities.
-I understand the consequences that my o adhere to these rules and agree to such terms.
-PARENT NAME: PARENT SIGNATURE: Please note that students a by the appropriate coach, are UNABLE to participate until this form is signed and received director or sponsor.
+I have read the Birdville ISD Honor Code and agree to adhere to these rules as a condition for my voluntary participation in Birdville ISD extracurricular activities.
+I understand that failure to do so will result in disciplinary measures related to my extracurricular participation.

-TEACHER/COACH/SPONSOR/DIRECTOR OF THE EXTRA-CURRICULAR ACTIVITY.
+STUDENT NAME: \\\\\\ STUDENT SIGNATURE: \\\\\

+I have read the Birdville ISD Honor Code and understand requirements for my child's voluntary participation in Birdville ISD extracurricular activities.
+I understand the consequences that my child will face if he or she fails to adhere to these rules and agree to such terms.

+PARENT NAME: \\\\\ PARENT SIGNATURE: \\\\\

+• Please note that students are UNABLE to participate until this form is signed and received by the appropriate coach, director or sponsor.

-THIS FORM CAN BE FOUND AT THE FRONT OFFICE OR FROM THE
+THIS FORM CAN BE FOUND AT THE FRONT OFFICE OR FROM THE TEACHER, COACH, SPONSOR, or DIRECTOR OF THE EXTRA-CURRICULAR ACTIVITY.